nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 ### Tools

-These tools were created to help you achieve a steady stream of these little successses.
+These tools were created to help you achieve a steady stream of these little successes.

 * This readme and its example pieces of code
 * The Cookbook - Copy, paste, run, success